rlporter24/Amplicon-dual-index-demux/README.md

 ### Singularity/Apptainer:
-To build a singularity/Apptainer image, ensure the necessary files are arranged properly and build from the Def file:
+To build a singularity/Apptainer image, ensure the necessary files are arranged properly and build from the '.def' file:

-1. All necessary files are included in ‘demux_only.zip’ in **location**.
+1. All necessary files are included in ‘demux.zip’ in **location**.
 Download and unzip the file.
 The following file structure should be created:
  ![image](./images/demux_only_fileStructure.png)
 ‘16s-demux.def’ and ‘requirements.txt’ are both needed for the building process, and the fastq_data contains example data for the test.
 All of the code is contained within the ‘16S-demux’ directory, and outputs will be generated there as well.
-3. __Note:__ The following step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
-Move to the directory containing the def file (16s-demux.def) and run the following:
+__Note:__ The following step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
+2. Move to the directory containing the def file (16s-demux.def) and run the following:
 `singularity build demux-image.sif 16s-demux.def`
 The image will be created locally and a file ‘demux-image.sif’ will be created in the current working directory.
 The build should take less than 10 minutes, and if it is completed successfully, the the final output will look something like this:
+*insert image here*
-Once completed, the file {image name}.sif should be included in the current working directory.
+Once completed, the file 'demux-image.sif' should be found in the current working directory.

-4. Now that the image has been built, you can run the demultiplexing analysis within it as described in ‘> Using Singularity/Apptainer’ using the image ‘Name.sif’.
+3. Now that the image has been built, you can run the demultiplexing analysis within it as described in ‘> Using Singularity/Apptainer’ using the image ‘demux-image.sif’.

 ## Custom Primers
-The instructions and code above all assume the primers and indexes used are the standard 16S sets presented in the paper.
+The instructions and code above all assume the primers and indexes used are the standard 16S V4 sets presented in the paper.
 If custom primers/indexes are used, several changes will need to be made.

 1. **Update config/indexfordemux.txt**\
-Make sure the indexfordemux.txt file (which contains the indicies used for demultiplexing R1 indicies) included in the config directory and specified in the config.yaml file corresponds to the appropriate region.
-We provide primer sequences and corresponding indexfordemux.txt files for the following 16S regions: V1 - V2, V1 - V3, V2 - V3, V3, V3 - V4, V4 - V5, V5, V5 - V7, V6, V6 - V7, V6 - V8, and V7 - V9.
+Make sure the indexfordemux.txt file (which contains the indicies used for demultiplexing R1 indicies) included in the config directory and specified in the 'config.yaml' file corresponds to the appropriate region.
+We provide primer sequences and corresponding 'indexfordemux.txt' files for the following 16S regions: V1 - V2, V1 - V3, V2 - V3, V3, V3 - V4, V4 - V5, V5, V5 - V7, V6, V6 - V7, V6 - V8, and V7 - V9.
 These are provided in the 'other indexfordemux' folder, along with an Excel worksheet showing how these were derived, with a template for making additional primers ('other indexfordemux.xlsx').
-If you want to amplify another region, you can use this template tomake a custom indexfordemux.sh file.
-To do so, replace the entries in 'geneF' with the first part of the gene sequence (5' - 3', coding strand) and the entries in 'geneR' with the end of the gene sequence (5' - 3', template strand).\
+If you want to amplify another region, you can use this template to make a custom 'indexfordemux.sh' file.
+(To make a custom 'indexfordemux.sh' file in the 'other indexfordemux.xlsx' file, replace the entries in 'geneF' with the first part of the gene sequence (5' - 3', coding strand) and the entries in 'geneR' with the end of the gene sequence (5' - 3', template strand)).\
+**(include image schematic of the reads with the index/spacer/genespecific region, etc?)**\
-As a reminder, the indexes have variable lengths or ‘phases’ as shown in the table below:\
+As a reminder, the indexes have variable lengths or ‘phases’ as shown in the table below:

 | phase | variable FP | variable RP |
 | --- | --- | --- |